mgaudet/FitbitAnalysisTools/README.md

 2. Add the file FitbitDataFetch/src/FitbitTest.java

 3. Download the two projects, jFitbit and cg-jcommons.
 Both can be built with maven using `mvn package`, and will produce `.jar` files in target/.
 Add these jars to the Java build path for your eclipse project.
-Download the binary package of `http-coponents`, and add the jars in lib/ to your build path.
+Download the binary package of `http-components`, and add the jars in lib/ to your build path.

 4. Modfify the source of FitbitTest.java to use your username and password.